how to apply

 Prospective students desiring to enter WCIU’s MA Program, or take the Foundations of Biblical Faith introductory course must FIRST apply for conditional admission.
+In order to be considered for admission to the university, please complete the following steps:

 STEP 1: Complete and Submit the MA - Conditional Admission Application.